Table of Contents

 This document talks about Kurento Media Server (*KMS*).
 All dependency targets are defined in the *CMakeLists.txt* file.
 You need to install *libboost-dev* for development.
 Enable debug by setting the *GST_DEBUG* environment variable.

 Code, commands, arguments, environment variables, commit hashes, and in general machine-oriented keywords are emphasized with double back quotes (as in

 Use ``apt-get install`` to set up all required packages.
-Set ``CMAKE_BUILD_TYPE=Debug`` to build with debugging symbols.
+Set ``CMAKE_BUILD_TYPE=Debug`` to build with debug symbols.
 The argument ``--gst-debug`` can be used to control the logging level.